Gabitril Side Effects

 Generic Name: tiagabine

 Note: This page contains information about the side effects of tiagabine.
 Some of the dosage forms included on this document may not apply to the brand name Gabitril.

 Not all side effects for Gabitril may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to tiagabine: oral capsule, oral tablet

-Along with its needed effects, some unwanted effects may be caused by tiagabine (the active ingredient contained in Gabitril).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by tiagabine (the active ingredient contained in Gabitril).
+In the event that any of these side effects do occur, they may require medical attention.